search icon

 Step 2: Identify and gather the information you need to amend

 Vermont LLCs need to file the Articles of Amendment to make changes to their founding documents.
-But before you dive into the paperwork, it’s helpful to gather the information you need to make your desired changes.
+But before you begin the paperwork, it’s helpful to gather the information you need to make your desired changes.

 Here’s the information you’ll need for filing the Articles: